What do park and recreation professionals do? Among other things we

 The Parks and Recreation Department offers programs leading to undergraduate degrees in

-The Parks and Recreation Department also offers graduate degree programs in
+The Parks and Recreation Department also offers online graduate degree programs in

 - Park and Resource Management